kumaran-is/covid-tracker/README.md

 Covid Tracker is a web application built using [Angular v10.2.0](https://github.com/angular) to track `COVID-19` cases around the world.

-This application consumes API <https://corona.lmao.ninja/v2/countries> from [covid-19 global stats](https://corona.lmao.ninja/) and hosted on AWS S3.
+This application consumes API <https://corona.lmao.ninja/v2/countries> from [covid-19 global stats](https://corona.lmao.ninja/) and hosted on AWS S3 uses CloudFront, Certificate Manager and Route 53.

 There are 2 ways you can launch the application :